-Interest and penalties related to income tax liabilities are included with income tax expense in the accompanying consolidated statements of operations.
+Interest and penalties related to uncertain income tax positions are included in income tax expense in the accompanying consolidated statements of operations.
+Interest and penalties actually incurred are charged to interest expense and other expense, respectively.

 Stock-Based Compensation

 The Company accounts for stock-based compensation in accordance with ASC Topic 718, Compensation-Stock Compensation ("ASC 718").
 ASC 718 requires the measurement of compensation for stock-based awards based on the estimated fair values at the grant date for equity classified awards and the recognition of the related compensation expense over the appropriate vesting period and for liability classified awards based on the fair value of the award each period until settled with the recognition of the related compensation expense for the changes in the fair value prorated over the appropriate vesting period subject, if applicable, to performance conditions.
 The Company uses the straight-line attribution method to recognize compensation expense related to share-based awards that have graded vesting and only service conditions.
 This method recognizes stock compensation expense on a straight-line basis over the requisite service period for the entire award.